Daikon (white radish)

 Hello people!
 It is How Unique Japan again.

-This time, I would love to tell you about White Japanese radish, Daikon.
-It is one of the most popular vegetables in Japan that can be in multiple ways (menu).
+Today, we would love to tell you about White Japanese radish, Daikon.
+It is one of the most popular vegetables in Japan, and we can see it in multiple ways (menu).
 So, it is also traditional.

 Where do we grow and keep them?

-After farmers harvested, they would be cooked in varied ways, as I said.
+After farmers harvest, we shall be able to cook them in varied ways, as I said.
 They are usually one ingredient for Miso soup and Oden soup.
 Grated radish can help with seasoning (basically, many Japanese eat burned fish with it and soy sauce).

-Additionally, they can be in edible condition for half or one year when they get dried under the sun till all water inside is gone.
+Additionally, they can be in edible condition for half or one year if they get dried under the sun till all water inside is gone.

 The affection for health & menus